darekg11/gb-js-multi-emu/mobile/README.md

 1. Run `npm install`
 2. Run `npm link gb-js-multi-emu-core` to link `gb-js-multi-emu-core` locally
 3. Run `npm start` in `core` directory to build `core` package with automatic reload
-4. Run `npm run android` to start the app on your mobile device or within the emulator
+4. Run `npm run android` in `mobile` directory to start the app on your mobile device or within the emulator

 ## How to build new release